-Memberships: ASCAP Writer (American Society of Composers, Authors, and Publishers), G.A.N.G.
-(Game Audio Network Guild), PPA (Professional Photographers of America), Composer for APM & West One Music publishers.
+Memberships: ASCAP Writer (American Society of Composers, Authors, and Publishers), PPA (Professional Photographers of America), Composer for APM & West One Music publishers.

-FAQ: Watson is a Feature Artist of Seagate, Sound Devices, Rode Microphones, PortaBrace, and Energy Transformation Systems.
+FAQ: Watson is a Featured Artist for Seagate, Sound Devices, Rode Microphones, DPA Microphones, K-Tek, PortaBrace, and Energy Transformation Systems.

 The Rode WU-1 microphone was named after Watson Wu